Strength and Organization of the USAAF in North America, Great Britain and Mediterranean theater in 1942.

 The USAAF in the Mediterranean consisted at the beginning of the 12th Air Force, which contained fighter and bomber units.
 The 12th Air Force was established on 20 August 1942 and was soon engaged in active operations in the support of the ground fighting in North Africa.
 It’s initial strength was some 500 planes, a figure that was doubled by early 1943 when it was combined with RAF units to form the Northwest African Air Force under General Carl Spatz.

 The organization structure of the AAF in each theater of operations differed with the climatic, geographical conditions and tactical requirements pertaining there.
 The smallest administrative unit was the group of two to four squadrons.

 Bomber and reconnaissance squadron: 13 aircraft;

 Fighter and fighter-bomber squadron: 28 aircraft;

 Navy squadron: 6 to 18 aircraft (depending on type);

 If a group was stationed at a permanent base, the various squadrons usually pooled their administrative services; but wherever the squadrons were stationed the group trained together.
 The air group was the Air Force equivalent of the Army regiment.

 The various groups were differentiated by the type of aircraft they flew.
 For example, a very heavy bombardment group, flying B-29 Superfortress would comprise 462 officers and 1616 men.
 But the number of men and aircraft in each group varied.

-Two or more wings were usually brigaded together with auxiliary units to form a command – an organization of one kind of air strength, fighters or bombers.
-If these forces were too large for one man to control, then they would be split into air divisions which rested between wing and command levels.
+Two or more wings were typically brigaded together with auxiliary units to form a command – an organization of one kind of air strength, fighters or bombers.
+If these forces were too large for one man to control, then they would be split into air divisions, which rested between wing and command levels.
 The air force was the largest single unit in the AAF and consisted of three or more commands.
 If, however, the tactical demands of a theater required a particular type of air support than an air force would be created within a theater air force.